DouglasFreshHabian/IPv6Shield/README.md

 | Repo:             | https://github.com/DouglasFreshHabian/IPv6Shield  |

 ## 💬 Feedback & Contributions
 Got ideas, bug reports, or improvements?
-Feel free to open an issue or submit a pull request!
+Feel free to open an issue, submit a pull request, or fork the repo and contribute!

+[How to contribute](https://github.com/DouglasFreshHabian/IPv6Shield/blob/main/CONTRIBUTING.md) - Please refer to the guidelines for contributing.

 ### If you have not done so already, please head over to the channel and hit that subscribe button to show some support.
 Thank you!!!